 MVRA has a plan which would maintain the flow of visitor dollars into our local economy and preserve the jobs of STRH staff, while addressing community concerns about STRH proliferation and impacts on neighborhoods:

-MVRA acknowledges the need to address proliferation concerns, and feels that caps or % of housing stock can adequately address this issue, as long as these limits are set reasonably.
+MVRA acknowledges the need to address proliferation concerns, and feels that community plan caps adequately address this issue, as long as these limits are set reasonably.
 This will maintain a balance of supply and demand, relieving pressure which could otherwise result in spawning of unpermitted operations.

 The vacation rental industry would become an ally of the County with respect to implementing regulations.
 Agreed-upon standards of operation would be promoted.

 Like any regulated industry (such as physicians or realtors), unlicensed operators would not be allowed to open businesses.
 This would help to prevent further uncontrolled proliferation, which is our government’s biggest concern.